Shane Dawson: 2010–2013: Television pilots and music career

 According to Dawson, there is some uncertainty involving the pilot, however it may be a TV show in the future.
 On March 26, 2011, Dawson uploaded a video to YouTube explaining to his audience that he was working with Happy Madison Productions, Sony Pictures, and some other YouTubers including TheFineBros and BrittaniLouiseTaylor to create the television show.

 In January 2012, Dawson stated in a video that he was now working on a new television show, which would be semi-based on his life working at a Weight Loss center.
 He stated that he would be pitching the show soon, and that he was "really excited" for it, and stated the show was "kind of like Arrested Development, but – not."
 On May 16, 2012, Dawson revealed in a vlog that he was working on a comedy-horror film, explaining that he wanted to write "something like a teen comedy", however that the film would be "scary and fun".
 Dawson revealed in November 2012 that he was in negotiations to direct a feature-length film.
 In 2012, Dawson revealed in a vlog that he was working on a music project.
 In March 2012, Dawson revealed that his debut mainstream single, "Superluv!" would be released that month.
 The song was released on March 31, 2012, on iTunes, with an accompanying music video debuting on his YouTube channel on the same day.
 The song managed to chart at 87 in Ireland, 16 on the UK Indie Chart, 163 on the UK Singles Chart and reached the 28th spot on the US iTunes Pop Chart.

-On May 8, 2012, Dawson revealed in a video that he has begun working on his next original song, which is tentatively titled "The Vacation Song".
+On May 8, 2012, Dawson revealed in a video that he began working on his next original song "The Vacation Song".
 He previewed about 10 seconds of the "rough edit" of the song, and stated that he was going to change the mood of the song, saying, "Right now, it's a little too happy, because it's a breakup song.
 I want it to be more like Kelly Clarkson's 'Since U Been Gone'."
 He stated that the song would "hopefully" be released by the beginning of June 2012.
 The song was released on June 23, 2012, with the music video being released a week later.

-In October 2012, a film called Smiley was released to theaters starring Dawson.
+Dawson starred in horror film Smiley, which was released to theaters in October 2012.
 In December, Dawson released a new single entitled "Maybe This Christmas".
 On February 5, 2013, Dawson recorded a single titled "F**K Up".
 The song was released on YouTube and iTunes on March 30, 2013.
 On October 18, 2013, Dawson released a song entitled "Wanna Make Love To You", with Liam Horne.
 Dawson does not actually provide vocals to the song, but iTunes credits him as one of the artists.